Sylvat160/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 ```

 ### Learning Objectives
-At the end of this project, you are expected to be able to (explain to anyone)[https://intranet.alxswe.com/rltoken/UnkzDNdH09TFJ0-Y56azyg], without the help of Google
+At the end of this project, you are expected to be able to [explain] to anyon(https://intranet.alxswe.com/rltoken/UnkzDNdH09TFJ0-Y56azyg), without the help of Google

 ### General